-EALC 428 Nature and the Environment in Japanese Literature and Culture (4, Sp)

-Examination of cultural perceptions about nature and how they affect attitudes toward the environment: includes comparisons to Euro-American as well as other East Asian traditions.
+EALC 428 Nature and the Environment in Japanese Literature and Culture (4, Sp) Examination of cultural perceptions about nature and how they affect attitudes toward the environment: includes comparisons to Euro-American as well as other East Asian traditions.

+EALC 429 Gender in Korean Film and Literature (4, Sp) Changing representations of gender in Korean films and literary works over the course of the 20th century.
+Recommended preparation: HIST 105 and EALC 332.
 EALC 431 The Taoist Tradition (4) Close reading of primary text(s) of early Chinese Taoist thinkers (in translation), along with analysis of relevant secondary scholarship.
 Recommended preparation: EALC 355 or REL 131.